TU B’SHEVAT: THE NEW YEAR FOR TREES!

 - With the mass ingathering of the Jewish exiles which began during the second half of the 19th century, and the reintroduction of Jewish agriculture in the land of Israel, new Tu B’Shevat customs sprang up.
 Tu B’Shevat became a day to celebrate the land of Israel coming back to life after long centuries of barren neglect.
 In the Talmud Tractate Sanhedrin our sages are discussing what will be the heavenly signs that the redemption of Israel is near.
 “Rabbi Abba says: You have no more explicit manifestation of the end of days than this following phenomenon, as it is stated: “But you, mountains of Israel, you shall give your branches, and yield your fruit to My people of Israel, for they will soon be coming” (Ezekiel 36:8).
 When produce will grow in abundance in the Land of Israel, it is an indication that the Messiah will be coming soon!”
 The pre-state kibbutzim (agricultural collectives), while mainly secular in nature, nevertheless imbibed the spirit of Jewish redemption and marked Tu B’Shevat with colorful celebrations, parading the bounty of the fields on tractor drawn wagons.

-Another modern day observance of Tu B’Shevat in the land of Israel is the planting of trees, although this year, due to it being a shemittah (sabbatical) year, tree planting will be very limited and only in permitted circumstances.
+Another modern day observance of Tu B’Shevat in the land of Israel is the planting of trees, (with the exception of shemittah - sabbatical - years).
 Israel is the only nation on earth today that contains more trees upon its territory than it did 100 years ago.
 Today we know how essential trees are for the preservation of life on earth.

 Quoted above is the verse from Deuteronomy 20:19 stating that “Man is a tree of the field."
 Like a tree, a man is strongest whose roots are deepest and most wide spread, so that he can endure the storms in life that would lay low a lesser man.
 Like a tree man reaches upward, aspiring heavenward toward our Creator, basking in His life giving light and seeking His salvation.
 Like a tree man blesses his fellow man with the fruits of his labors, and with these fruits likewise makes offerings unto HaShem.